sushant097/TSAI-ERAv1-Assignments/Session6/part2/Readme.md

 # Part 2

-## MNIST CLassifier using Convolutional Neural Network with 99.4% Validation accuracy
+## MNIST CLassifier using Convolutional Neural Network with 99.4% Validation accuracy and parameters less than 20K.

 ### Constraints :